-I was in Ohio recently for a visit with my family.
+During a springtime trip to Ohio to visit my family, I paid a visit to my uncle.
 When my visit came to an end, my Uncle Tom sent me packing with a big bunch of rhubarb from his garden.
+It was perfect to make a delightful dessert: Cherry-Rhubarb and White Chocolate Bread Pudding.

-I know I’ve already made a rhubarb dessert this season (Strawberry-Rhubarb Crumble for Two), but I couldn’t resist making another: Cherry-Rhubarb and White Chocolate Bread Pudding is a rich, sweet-tart treat that’s full of flavor and is easy to make.
+Rhubarb is a special seasonal treat that I’ve used to make Strawberry-Rhubarb Crumble for Two, and Strawberry-Rhubarb Almond Streusel Muffins.
+When it comes to Cherry-Rhubarb and White Chocolate Bread Pudding, you’ll enjoy a rich, sweet-tart treat that’s full of flavor and easy to make.
 This treat is anything but dry or boring (like I used to think all bread pudding was)!

 I used challah bread to add to this dessert’s richness, and cherry preserves and white chocolate chips to balance out the tart rhubarb.
 What a great combo!
 I also made a quick sauce to drizzle over the top of the bread pudding, just for a little added color and, well, deliciousness.